camjrose/cams-kanban/README.txt

 # now we create a type for our column so create a types.ts file in src
 # our column will consist of an ID and a title, the ID will either be a string or a number
 # we now define our state as of type column and import the required types

+# now that we have some of this crap setup we can implement
+# drag and drop functionality
+# we need to utilize the dnd-kit
+# start by importing the appropriate context on the kanbanboard tsx file
+# -> import { DndContext } from "@dnd-kit/core";

+# we should also consider the fact that we want to be able to sort
+# so lets wrap our column container array in a sortable context